xitize/Google-Place-API/README.md

 Does thev following things.
 1. Call the api.
 2. Retreives all the categories passing types in scrape_type.txt file.
-3. joins and show the rusult in excel output.csv.
+3. joins and shows the rusult in excel output.csv.